sanginii/BanditOverTheWire/Level 0.md

 In this case it's ssh bandit0@bandit.labs.overthewire.org -p 2220 After entering the command it asks for confirmation, enter yes Now enter password which is bandit0.
-We have now logged into the game.
+We have now logged into the game